Who are they?

 Parents felt it delivered.
 Of those who responded, over 95 per cent said their children had got to where they wanted and an almost equally high proportion were confident that their children were on track to succeed.

-Parents pay £70 for an initial informal assessment and are charged between £55 to £70 an hour.
+An initial informal, suggested assessment costs parents £120 (one hour and a half) with tutoring costing between £62.50 to £73.50 an hour.
 Tutors are paid a minimum hourly rate of £30.
-While not necessarily the cheapest firm (only a third of parents gave it top scores for value for money) the unlimited - free - access to Carol was acknowledged to be a valuable extra.
+The unlimited - free - access to Carol is acknowledged to be a valuable extra.

 What The Fulham Study says

 Our model works because everyone’s on board.
 We look in depth at each child and pick a tutor who can fill the confidence and knowledge gaps.
 It’s a lot of work but rewarding, particularly when children who we’ve helped before ask to come back if they’re having a problem.
 We give them a boost and off they go again.
 And if they and their parents are happy, it makes us happy too.

 ‘In many ways, we run like a school - matching our term times with the local schools.
 We effectively become a seamless extension of the student’s school day.
 The exception is the children love coming to us.
 Which may or may not have something to do with the large bowl of Haribo in the middle of the main teaching room.’

 Worth the journey, though best to mug up on parallel parking skills if you plan to drive.
 ‘This place is a gem - I have no hesitation recommending it,’ says parent.